Lend your time & Talent to helping wildlife!

 Shipman, VA 22971

-Our phone number should be used for wildlife emergencies.
-If you have other general inquiries, we would appreciate you contacting us via email or the contact us form so we can keep our phone line open for wildlife in need.
+Our phone number should only be used for wildlife emergencies, like a suspected injured or orphaned animal or a pressing wildlife help question.
+If you have other general inquiries, we would appreciate you contacting us via email or the contact form so we can keep our phone line open for wildlife in need.
 Thank you!

 Rockfish Wildlife Sanctuary is a 501(c)3 nonprofit organization.
 EIN 51-0498181.